Run a Minecraft Server with Multicraft

 Next, click on the “Accept EULA” button if you agree with the Minecraft license agreement.

-More details on the Minecraft license agreement can be found at the link.
+NOTEAdditional details about the Minecraft license agreement can be found on the official EULA page.

 Everything is ready to start the Minecraft server.